Menu

 Most countries’ national laws include the process of public consultation within the environmental regulatory scheme as well as the legislative process.
 If a second-instance body declares a breach of this precondition, it can order the process of public consultation to be conducted or repeated.

 The process of public consultation is compulsory under the Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention).
-The Aarhus convention has 47 country members up to date.
+The Aarhus convention has 47 members as of 2024.
 The Convention’s non-compliance procedure is considered one of the most successful review mechanisms in international law.

-Many countries have also established Aarhus centers which provide legal guidance to communities in cases of breach of the right of public participation.
-If an LEDC does not have one, it can also address the Aarhus Secretariat directly for additional information about the triggering of the non compliance procedure.
+Many countries have also established Aarhus centres which provide legal guidance to communities in cases of breaches of the right of public participation.
+If a developing country does not have one, it can also address the Aarhus Secretariat directly for additional information about the triggering of the non compliance procedure.

 Injunction